matthewcawley02/awn-ide/awn-language-server/README.md

 The language server as a whole is also a node.js package.

-# How syntax highlighting works
+# How syntax highlighting and semantic checking works, at a very high level

 This section explains the steps for how the "server" part of the language server works for syntax highlighting.